 - Check file names: No special characters that enable injection

-- Observe file sizes: Report suspiciously large files
+- Observe file size: Report suspiciously large files

 - Verify origin: Do not upload files from unknown sources